Get Tech Tips

-This tech tip is written by one of the best all-around HVAC minds out there.
-Neil Comparetto.
+This tech tip was written by one of the best all-around HVAC minds out there: Neil Comparetto.

 I think that we all can agree that duct leakage is not ideal.
 Our job is to condition the space.
 If we can’t control the air, that becomes difficult.
-On top of that anytime you are losing already paid for conditioned air.
+On top of that, anytime the ducts leak, you are losing already paid-for conditioned air.
 But really, how bad could it be?

-I’m in Richmond Virginia, so we’ll use that as our example location.
-According to ACCA Manual J summer design conditions our outdoor design temperature is 92° Fahrenheit, with a moisture content of 106 grains per pound. (grains is a measurement of absolute moisture).
+I’m in Richmond, Virginia, so we’ll use that as our example location.
+According to ACCA Manual J (more about Manual J HERE), in summer design conditions, our outdoor design temperature is 92° Fahrenheit with a moisture content of 106 grains per pound.
+(A grain is a measurement unit of absolute moisture.)
 Let’s use the indoor conditions 75° F and 50% relative humidity, which converts to 65 grains of moisture.

 Our example system will be a 3-ton air conditioner moving 1200 CFM with ducts in a vented attic.
 For this exercise, we won’t get into duct sensible heat gain that even a 100% tight duct system will have to overcome.

 This system will have a modest 10% supply duct leakage into the attic (Energy Star estimates that the typical duct system has 20-30% duct leakage).
 Assume 0% return leakage (which is unlikely).
-So we already know that 10% of our capacity is gone, never to return again into the attic.
+So, we already know that 10% of our capacity is gone, never to return to the attic again.

 Sensible BTUH = 1.08 x CFM x (Outdoor temp – indoor temp) Latent BTUH = 0.68 x CFM x (Outdoor grains – Indoor grains)

-Let’s use 92° F as our outdoor air temperature number.
-In all likelihood, considering that the attic floor/ceiling plane is one of the leakiest parts of the house, and the attic is typically > 120° F, that in real life it will be higher than whatever outdoor temperature is.
+Let's use 92° F as our outdoor air temperature number.
+In all likelihood, considering that the attic floor/ceiling plane is one of the leakiest parts of the house (and the attic is typically >120° F), that real-life number will be higher than whatever the outdoor temperature is.